iiqrah/SnakeGame/README.md

 ### Add a bit of CSS

-- Lets add some simple style to <h1> and <canva> to check if we have linked our css file correctly
+- Lets add some simple style to h1 and canvas element to check if we have linked our css file correctly
 - Add the following code in styles.css:

 ```css